-A doctrine that transfers the ownership of unclaimed property to the state if owners or heirs fail to claim that property.
+Escheat law is a doctrine that transfers the ownership of unclaimed property to the state if owners or heirs fail to claim that property.

 Refers to the power a state holds over an unclaimed property if no heir or owner makes a claim.
-If the property owner dies without clearly indicating an heir or heirs in a valid will, or without relatives legally entitled to the property, the state legislature enacts the statute and takes over.
+If the property owner dies without clearly indicating an heir or heirs in a valid will or without relatives legally entitled to the property, the state legislature enacts the statute and takes over.